SagarTheDestination/DataAnalysisProject/README.md

 ##  problem Statement for Analysis

-Highest value for FDI and its sector in latest year Lowest Value of FDI and its sector in latest year Trend of overall foreign direct investment(filter to select any indivual sector) Grouping of Sectors for comparison
+Highest value for FDI and its sector in latest year, Lowest Value of FDI and its sector in latest year, Trend of overall foreign direct investment(filter to select any indivual sector), Grouping of Sectors for comparison,
-FDI in top 5 sectors
+FDI in top 5 sectors,
-Sectors that reported high growth in FDI in last 5 years Sectors that reported high decline in FDI in last 5 years Which sectors has most varition in FDIs
+Sectors that reported high growth in FDI in last 5 years, Sectors that reported high decline in FDI in last 5 years, Which sectors has most varition in FDI,
-Proportion of Each sector in FDI are there some specific clusters that are present here What is the forecast for next year
+Proportion of Each sector in FDI, are there some specific clusters that are present here, What is the forecast for next year.